rfong/sustenance/bread/sourdough_tartine_quickref.md

 When preheat is finished, take out the Dutch oven.
 Take dough out of fridge and score deeply at an angle with a serrated bread knife.
 Drop dough into Dutch oven.

-Reduce temperature to 475F. **Bake covered for 20 minutes.** Meanwhile, soak the flour-covered towel in hot water to get the flour off.
+Reduce temperature to 475F. **Bake covered for 20 minutes.** Meanwhile, soak the flour-covered towel in hot water and/or scrub with a bristle brush to get the flour off.

 Remove the lid and **bake uncovered for another 20 minutes** (or until a deep brown by sight).